-Our monitoring seasons begin during the middle of April and conclude at the end of October.
-Each year we complete 15 weeks of testing on a bi-weekly schedule.
-Testing occurs on Tuesday, Wednesday, Thursday, and Friday mornings by 9:00 am.
+Our monitoring seasons begin during the second week of May and conclude on the second week of September.
+Each year we complete 10 weeks of testing on a bi-weekly schedule.
+Testing occurs on Monday through Friday by 9:00 am.

 The average time to complete all testing at one monitoring site is 30 to 45 minutes.
-Each volunteer has a field data sheet for recording information including weather, wildlife observations, water odor, precipitation amounts, and surrounding area conditions.
-Once all readings are taken, and all water samples for lab analysis are gathered, volunteers meet with commission staff to return equipment, field data sheets, and water samples before beginning their own busy days.
+Each volunteer has a field data sheet for recording information, including weather, wildlife observations, water odor, precipitation amounts, and surrounding area conditions.
+Once all readings are taken and all water samples for lab analysis are gathered, volunteers meet with Commission staff to return the equipment, field data sheets, and water samples before beginning their own busy days.

-There is a network of steps, called our standard operating procedures, involved for each parameter to arrive at useable data.
-Volunteers must go through all of these steps at each site they visit to monitor in the morning.
+There is a network of steps, called our standard operating procedures, involved for each parameter to arrive at usable data.
+Volunteers must go through all these steps at each site they visit to monitor in the morning.